danibarna/floodGAM/data/README.md

 ### Manually exclude years / stations

-The archive cross-check criteria systematically removes some problematic years, but may not catch all issues.
+The archive cross-check criteria systematically removes some problematic years, but will not catch all issues.
 External knowledge about a station’s reliability can help in manually validating and removing problematic data if necessary.